PhoodSolutionsInc/phoodx-datawarehouse/ARCHITECTURE.md

 -- Read-only BI user
 phood_ro: NOSUPERUSER, NOCREATEDB, NOCREATEROLE
 - SELECT access to all tenant schemas and public views
+- SELECT access to phood schema for custom analysis tables
 - Used by BI tools and reporting applications
 - Cannot see operational schemas or connection details

+-- BI analyst user (custom analysis)
+phood_rw: NOSUPERUSER, NOCREATEDB, NOCREATEROLE
+- SELECT access to all tenant schemas and public views
+- CREATE access limited to phood schema only
+- Used for custom table creation and advanced analysis
+- Cannot access operational _wh schema
 ```

 ### Schema Organization